refaldiputra/deep-ortho/README.md

 ## What's in the report?

-The report `report.pdf` contains a summary of the paper with more details on math but for simpler review can be found in this [Notion page](https://pumped-ring-6b0.notion.site/Implementation-of-Deep-Orthogonal-Hypersphere-Compression-for-Anomaly-Detection-ICLR-24-5ee46279f1d5410b88ee9267b4e48950?pvs=4).
+The report `report.pdf` contains a summary of the paper with more details on math but for simpler review can be found on this [Notion page](https://pumped-ring-6b0.notion.site/Implementation-of-Deep-Orthogonal-Hypersphere-Compression-for-Anomaly-Detection-ICLR-24-5ee46279f1d5410b88ee9267b4e48950?pvs=4).

 ## My implementation vs them?